 Use your grill for fruits as a tasty summer dessert!

-This weekend, we grilled our peaches and they were delectable.
+We also tossed out peaches on the grill and they were delectable.
 Seriously, a real treat.
 They tasted just like a peach pie that’s pulled straight from the oven.
 Our only regret was that we didn’t have more to eat.
 We scarfed them all down and were wanting for more.

 To grill peaches, all you need to do is cut them in half and put them on the grill.
 Brush with honey and let them cook about 10 minutes.
 You can season them with nutmeg and cinnamon or top them with brown sugar or whipped cream.